bradhead/kc-demo/README.md

-# fhir-api-poc
+# kc-idp-poc

-A Proof of Concept of a Jurisdictional FHIR server (Smile) with Keycloak as external IdP identity broke.
+A Proof of Concept for Keycloak acting principally as an external IdP for use with FHIR Server.

 A demo of terraform configuration with external IdP and custom mapping for clients that need varying claims from the user accounts... showing the concept of health care provider claims vs. patient claims, and the right authentication for the right client - whether its for PHR or say an EMR.